how to get baby to fall asleep alone

 After about six months we noticed that even if he went in and gave her a bottle, she’d cry until I came in as well and nursed her.
 She was always tiny and didn’t love solid food, so I wanted to ensure she was getting enough nutrition.
 Eventually there was really no point in my husband getting up at all, so I went in about once a night to nurse at various times.

-Why this helped develop poor infant sleep habits
+How this contributed to bad infant sleep habits

 I’d read that every baby will sleep through the night on their own when they’re ready.
 It COULD happen at six months, but it wasn’t a guarantee.
 Since she always wanted to nurse when she saw me, I assumed she was hungry.